petr-kalinin/progtexts2/python_basics_en/8_addtypes.rst

 ===============================================

 Here I will give various additional comments on Python.
-Most of this information is not particularly necessary for the simplest tasks, but more or less it will be useful in the future.
+Most of this information is rather unnecessary for the simplest tasks, but more or less it will be useful in the future.
 Basically, I'm going to discuss various data types that you haven't worked with very much before.